 The third stage of business success is one where you focus less on yourself and more on what you can do for others.
 Usually, at this stage, the business is big and profitable, and you don’t worry about money because it’s available.
 At this stage, you are considering leaving a lasting legacy.

 This is a description of the spectrum of business success, and as your priorities change, you must tailor your business exit strategy to meet them.

 Adjust how your business operates to match your exit goals

 How your business operates significantly determines the steps you will take to exit from it.
 Trying to get your business sold doesn’t have to be tough.
 If potential buyers see the company’s value, they will come rushing to take it off your hands.

-- Make the business independent of you: Many business owners, either deliberately or otherwise, often find that the business revolves around them.
+One of the key things you can do to make your business appealing to buyers is to make it independent of you.
+Many business owners, either deliberately or otherwise, often find that the business revolves around them.
 If they were to step away for a minute, business operations would halt.
 As much as that may not be the most efficient way to run a business, it also doesn’t help your exit attempts.

 For a business to be attractive to a buyer, it must be able to function outside the actions of particular individuals.
 So in planning your exit, you should ensure that the business is not too dependent on anyone.

 In the early years of a business, it is common to find businesses reliant on their owners.
 But this is something to work on subsequently.
 Train your staff to be more capable to handle tasks while you’re away.
 In addition, let your clients get used to dealing with other people.
 With this, you will find it easier to take holidays as you’ve built an independent business.